bgamari/ghc-wiki-import/status/slp-j--tickets.md

  * #2641: revise what `-XExtendedDefaultRules` does
  * #1634: deep skolemisation; also this one #3592
  * #3018: be lazier about solving class instances
- * #3108: interaction of fundeps and type class solving
  * #2357: '''Implement the Haskell Prime proposal for polymorphic pattern bindings'''

 === Impredicativity ===